HostMeApp/hostme-sdk-csharp/hostme-sdk-csharp-admin/docs/AdminWaitingManagementApi.md

             var apiInstance = new AdminWaitingManagementApi();
-            var restaurantId = 56;  // int? | Identifier of the restaurant registered in our system var waitingItemId = 56;  // int? | Identifier of the waiting record in our system var item = new UpdateWaitingItem(); // UpdateWaitingItem | Update model of waiting record
+            var restaurantId = 56;  // int? | Identifier of the restaurant registered in our system var waitingItemId = waitingItemId_example;  // string | Identifier of the waiting record in our system var item = new UpdateWaitingItem(); // UpdateWaitingItem | Update model of waiting record

             try